apache/fluo-website/tour/tx-logging.md

 ---

 Fluo can produce detailed logs about transactions if configured to do so.
-This can be useful debugging.
+This can be useful for debugging.
 Modify `./src/main/resources/log4j.properties` and remove `#` on the line `#log4j.logger.fluo.tx=TRACE`.
-After doing this rerun the collision exercise on the previous page.
+After doing this, rerun the collision exercise on the previous page.

 With this configuration change, you should see output like the following.